ccarabine/payrollapp/docs/testing.md

 ## Site owner stories testing  <a name="user-stories-testing"></a>
 ___
 ## Testing of user story 11
-**"I want a terminal based application which allows the user to navigate the system intuitively without returning errors"**<br>
+**"I want a terminal-based application that allows the user to navigate the system intuitively without returning errors"**<br>

 **Covered by Feature 1: Welcome Message and security, <br>
 Feature 2: Menu system <br>